cryptopunksnotdead/awesome-cryptopunks-bubble/README.md

-Note: You can download all 10 000 CryptoPunks in a 2400×2400 image (~ 830kb) for free.
+SPOILER:  You can download all 10 000 CryptoPunks in a 2400×2400 image (~ 830kb) for free.
 See [`punks.png` »](https://github.com/larvalabs/cryptopunks/blob/master/punks.png).
 Yes, the originals¹!